meuges/Contribute.cs-CZ/Contribute/how-to-write-use-markdown.md

 Se zobrazí takto:

 > [!NOTE]
-> Toto je POZNÁMKA.
+> This is a NOTE

 > [!WARNING]
-> Toto je VAROVÁNÍ.
+> This is a WARNING

 > [!TIP]
-> Toto je TIP.
+> This is a TIP

 > [!IMPORTANT]
-> Toto je DŮLEŽITÉ.
+> This is IMPORTANT

 ### <a name="include-files"></a>Soubory k zahrnutí